 Supporting non-incremental hash APIs.
 In line 3 of Alg.
 8 we feed H(pk) (instead of pk) into G and in line 5 we feed H(c) (instead of c) into H. Using H(pk) in the call to G enables a small speedup for decapsulation as described in Subsection 2.1.
 However, there is another reason why we first hash pk and c, namely that it simplifies implementing KYBER with a non-incremental hash API.
 If KYBER is implemented in an environment which already offers a library for hashing, but only offers calls of the form h = H(m), then producing a hash of the form $h = H(m_1||m_2)$ would first require copying m_1 and m_2 into one consecutive area of memory.
 This would require unnecessary copies and, more importantly, additional stack space.
-Such non-incremental hash APIs are not uncommon: one example is the API of NaCl [13].
+Such non-incremental hash APIs are not uncommon: one example is the API of NaCl [18].

 Return value for decapsulation failure.
-Traditionally the FO transform returns \bot (i.e., a special failure symbol) when decapsulation fails.
-We use a variant that instead sets the resulting shared key to a pseudorandom value computed as the hash of a secret z and the ciphertext c.
-This variant of the FO transform was proven secure in [42].
-In practice it has the advantage that implementations of Kyber's decapsulation are safe to use even if higher level protocols fail to check the return value.
-In fact, it would be safe to always return "success" (i.e., 0 in the NIST API for KEMs).
-Our implementation of decapsulation returns a negative value on failure to allow the caller to abort early and not continue working with a key that would produce failures in later protocol stages (e.g., MAC verifications).
+Traditionally the FO transform returns \perp (i.e., a special failure symbol) when decapsulation fails.
+We use a variant that instead sets the resulting shared key to a pseudo-random value computed as the hash of a secret z and the ciphertext c.
+This variant of the FO transform was proven secure in [54].
+In practice it has the advantage that implementations of KYBER's decapsulation are safe to use even if higher level protocols fail to check the return value.
+As a consequence of this implicit rejection approach, our implementations of decapsulation always return 0.